 In recent years, leading representatives from science, politics and society have been promoting the idea that the ageing of society is a chance that should be used.
 Not only is the overall life expectancy continuing to increase, there is also the possibility to live longer in good health.
 Even more people will be able to work longer and be more active in their free time.

 At the same time, it cannot be overlooked that in most European countries, there are increasing inequalities between individual population groups.
-A number of factors can decrease the chances of active and healthy ageing: Poor socioeconomic conditions, a low level of education, difficult family relations, early or permanent health impairments, a discontinuous work life or inadequate integration following migration.
+A number of factors can decrease the chances of active and healthy ageing: Non-affluent socioeconomic conditions, a low level of education, difficult family relations, early or permanent health impairments, a discontinuous work life or inadequate integration following migration.
 People who are exposed to these negative conditions are at a higher risk: For example, they start their working lives later or leave the labour market early, which then leads to care gaps in old-age insurance and a significantly lower life expectancy.
 Women and men are affected by these disadvantages to a varying degree.

 Newer data shows that these population groups are growing.
 Inequality will thus be one of the most important socio-political questions for our society, in which key phrases like “old-age poverty” and “crisis in elderly care” are moving more into the public’s awareness.
 Therefore it is even more urgent to close big research gaps in this area.